MitPandya/ProjectManagementBot/DESIGN.md

 => Prerequisite:
 - Cards exist in the Trello board and is already attached to a team member but the card is still in the todo list of the team member.

+=> Main Flow:
-=> Flow: - Manager asks the bot to remind a member about certain card or event etc. and specifies type of notification e.g. card due soon or added to card etc.
+- Manager asks the bot to remind a member about certain card or event etc. and specifies type of notification e.g. card due soon or added to card etc.

 => Sub Flows:
 - [S1] If there exists multiple cards, then bot shall ask manager about which story does the card belong to.